|Creating advanced tests with SuperMemo|

 You can use more than one correct answer in a spelling test.
 For this purpose, simply separate all correct variants with a slash.
 Please remember that SuperMemo will accept the first match from the left and that it is important to consider that in determining the optimum sequence of variants.

-To create a pronunciation test, use a predefined template Pronunciation, or place a Sound component in the element window and check the Sound : Panel : Recorder option on the component menu.
-Link the correct pronunciation MP3 or WAV file by using Import file or Links : Registry member on the same menu.
+To create a pronunciation test, use a predefined template Pronunciation, or place a Sound component in the element window and check the Sound : Panel : Recorder option on the component pop-up menu.
+Link the correct pronunciation MP3 or WAV file by using Import file or Links : Registry member on the same pop-up menu.
 Your pronunciation test is ready.
 The user can now record himself by pressing the microphone button and play his own or the correct pronunciation by using blue and green play buttons respectively.
 Finally, he can erase his recording by pressing the crossed-out button.
 All user recording are kept in TEMP subfolder of the collection folder and can only be deleted with the recorder crossed-out button.
 To clean all recordings, go to the TEMP folder and delete all WAV files

 Creating Drag&Match and Point&Click exercises is more difficult and requires using scripts and the hit-area editor.